mircealungu/mircea/README.md

 [> past projects](/projects/history.md)

 # Essays
-Pieces of text that aim to have a beginning and an end... slowly porting some of the older writings from my past blogs here:
+Pieces of text that aim to have a beginning and an end... slowly porting them here from other platforms:

 - Feb '24 - [devx-and-ai](essays/devx-and-ai.md)
 - Feb '23 - [who-is-afraid-of-agi](essays/whos-afraid-of-agi.md)